 Sweep mode is used to create a sweep output with user-definable voltage and frequency settings.
 The voltage and frequency settings may be selected by setting the initial voltage, final voltage, step voltage, initial frequency, final frequency, step frequency and step time.
 The step time may be indicated in seconds, minutes or hours.
 Once the sweep starts, the power supply will cycle through the voltage steps (from initial to final voltages) starting with the initial frequency.
 Then the power supply will step to the next frequency and cycle through the voltages steps (from initial to final voltages) again and repeat through all frequency steps until the sweep is complete.
-Sweep can also be used to evaluate the efficiency of switching power supplies or capturing the operating power requirements of the device under test.

-The AC power supply can sweep up or down depending on configured start and stop voltage and/or frequency.
-Once the sweep is completed, the results are displayed and include the measured voltage, current, frequency, power factor, and the maximum power output that occurred during the sweep.
-A maximum of 10 sweep profiles may be stored and recalled.
+The power supply can sweep up or down depending on configured start and stop voltage and/or frequency.
+Once completed, the measured voltage, current, frequency, and power factor when the maximum power output occurred during the sweep will be displayed.
+The sweep function is ideal for testing the efficiency of switching power supplies or capturing the operating power requirements of the device under test.
+A maximum of 10 files may be stored.